Summer Internship Program

-- (CSM applicants only) Proof of family income
+- (CSM-SIP applicants only) Proof of family income

-*The personal statement should be no longer that 1.5 pages, single-spaced using at least an 11-point font.
-There is no particular prompt for personal statements, but "we encourage you to tell us more about yourself....
-For example: why you want or need to do summer research, the career goal(s) you have in mind, why you're motivated or interested in this type of career, what traits make you a good fit for a potential career in research, any past research experience (hypothesis? what you did; did it work?; what you learned about this topic, or yourself), and what kind of mentoring you would most benefit from during this experience at Hopkins."
+*The personal statement should be no longer than 1.5 pages, single-spaced using at least an 11-point font.
+There is no particular prompt for personal statements, but we encourage you to tell us more about yourself.
+For example: why you want or need to do summer research; the career goal(s) you have in mind; why you're motivated or interested in this type of career; what traits make you a good fit for a potential career in research; any past research experience (hypothesis? what you did/did it work? what you learned about this topic or yourself); and what kind of mentoring you would most benefit from during this experience at Hopkins.

-The deadline to apply is 11:59pm on February 1, 2023.
+The deadline to apply is 11:59pm on February 1, 2024.
 SIP divisions will inform applicants of admissions decisions by March 15th of the year that they are applying, though some divisions release decisions earlier than that date.
-For more information, contact Kristina Nance at [email protected].
+For more information, contact us at [email protected].

 Summer Internship Program Opportunities